How to Trade Solana 2026: Complete Beginner's Guide to First Trade

 A scam where a token creator removes all liquidity, making the token worthless.
 This is the biggest risk with new meme coins.
 Protect yourself by trading tokens with locked liquidity, verified contracts, and established communities — or by using copy trading where experienced wallets filter for you.

-Step 5: Manage Your Risk
+Step 5: How Do You Manage Risk in Solana Trading?

 This is the most important section of this guide.
 New traders consistently underestimate risk management.